8tentaculos/rasti/docs/api.md

 <a name="module_component_create" id="module_component_create"></a>
 ### Component.create()
-create is a tagged template that receives an HTML string, and returns a Component.
+Tagged template that receives an HTML string, and returns a `Component`.

 **Kind**: static method of [<code>Component</code>](#module_Component)
 <a name="module_emitter" id="module_emitter"></a>
 ## Emitter
-`Emitter` is a class that provides an easy way to implement the observer pattern in your applications.
-It can be extended to create new classes that have the ability to emit and bind custom named events.
+`Emitter` is a class that provides an easy way to implement the observer pattern in your applications.<br />
-Emitter is used by `Model` and `View` classes, which inherit from it to implement event-driven functionality.
+It can be extended to create new classes that have the ability to emit and bind custom named events.<br /> Emitter is used by `Model` and `View` classes, which inherit from it to implement event-driven functionality.